 Gentle sloped areas were found distributed mostly towards the southern belts and areas adjoining the Indian international border and steep-sloped areas mostly occur along the ridges and at many parts were found inaccessible to people.
-There are also many wetlands and seasonal ponds making it a very potential habitat for wildlife populations and also forms small catchment areas for the downstream communities.
-Under Samdrup Jongkhar Division Jurisdiction, it have recorded of species of 25 mammals, 89 birds, 18 herpetofuana and 31 butterflies
+There are also many wetlands and seasonal ponds making it a very potential habitat for wildlife populations and forms small catchment areas for the downstream communities.
+The biodiversity survey for BC 05 has recorded around 24 species of mammals, 139 species of avifauna, 226 species of plant diversity under entire BC 05 corridor (BC 05 management plan).
+Further, Pema Gatshel Division Office has recorded around 251 species of birds, 29 species of fish, 18 species of bamboos, 80 species of butterflies and 117 species of orchid under Pema Gatshel Dzongkhag.

-This biological corridor has over 95% of the land covered under broad-leaved forests comprising different layers of shrubs (3.07%) and meadows (0.03%).
-The disturbances due to natural landslides are minimal and only 0.28% of the total corridor area is under landslide affected.
+This biological corridor has over 95% of the land covered under broad-leafed forests comprising of different layers of shrubs (3.07%) and meadows (0.03%).
+The disturbances due to natural landslides are minimal and only 0.28% of the total corridor area is affected by landslide.
 The small portion of the land also falls under agriculture (0.81%) and built-up areas (0.02%).
 The rivers, streams and water bodies contribute to about 0.63% of the total corridor area.